 White BBQ Sauce is as synonymous with the state with Alabama as the legendary "BAMA" football program.
-White BBQ Sauce’s intriguing flavor complements salads and is a superb baste for chicken, pork and turkey.
+White BBQ Sauce’s intriguing flavor complements salads and is a superb baste for chicken, pork, and turkey.
 You can also use White Sauce as an ingredient to add an extra kick to your favorite slaw or potato salad.
-However, because the racks of your local grocer are dominated by many incarnations of tomato-based sauces and white bbq sauce is such a regional anomaly, most people outside Alabama have not tested this concoction of flavor.
+However, because the racks of your local grocer are dominated by many incarnations of tomato-based sauces and white bbq sauce is such a regional anomaly, most people outside Alabama have not tested this concoction flavor.

-Like many barbecue sauces you want to apply this only at the very end of your grilling or smoking.
+Like many barbecue sauces, you want to apply this only at the very end of your grilling or smoking.
 It will breakdown and separate if it is heated too long.
 Use this sauce on chicken and turkey.
 It is also good on pork.
 Alabama White Barbecue Sauce has a tangy flavor that is a great addition to grilled foods.

 White BBQ Sauce Recipe